ECHR rules Russia violated freedom of expression News

 ECHR rules Russia violated freedom of expression

-The European Court of Human Rights (ECHR) held that Russia violated Article 10 of the European Convention on Human Rights (convention) in a press release on Tuesday.
-The violation concerned the case of Gadzhiyev and Gostev, who were dismissed from their respective positions as policemen and metro workers, after voicing concerns about their respective industry practices.
+The European Court of Human Rights (ECHR) held Tuesday that Russia violated Article 10 of the European Convention on Human Rights.
+The violation concerned the case of Salikh Nabiyevich Gadzhiyev and Nikolay Gostev, who were dismissed from their respective positions as policeman and Metro worker, after voicing concerns about practices in their work sectors.

 Article 10 of the convention states that “everyone has the right to freedom of expression.”
 This right extends to freedom of opinions and thought that can be imparted “without interference by public authority and regardless of frontiers”.